Archival management of oral history collections

-This course is being delivered online during the Covid-19 pandemic.
+This course is being delivered online and in person.

 This course is run jointly by the British Library’s oral history department and the Oral History Society and is aimed at archivists and those managing audio archive material.
 The course covers the practical, technical and ethical issues around the selection, collection and description of oral history and other recorded personal testimony and spoken word on multiple audio formats.
 It also explores opportunities that oral history-based partnerships offer archives for community engagement.